Who are you?

 It is a common ploy of the conspiracy therapist to insist that any skepticism directed toward their ludicrous claims constitutes denial of sexual abuse in general, or is indicative of an “agenda” to protect perpetrators.
 In reality, it is out of concern for victims of abuse that we fight against conspiracist delusions being imposed upon them during therapy.

 It is important to note that this dispute regarding the legitimacy of claims regarding a Satanic cult conspiracy and/or the legitimacy of recovered memory therapies can in no way be contextualized as a dispute between defenders of victims’ rights and those who deny that abuse takes place.
 The critical examination of claims related to Satanic ritual abuse or other highly implausible narratives is remarkably different from casting doubt upon the stories of victims of horrific abuses that happen all too often in the real world.
-Indeed, pursuing imaginary cults distracts from efforts to isolate and prosecute real perpetrators as has been noted by many child welfare and anti-human trafficking organizations.
+Indeed, pursuing imaginary cults distracts from efforts to isolate and prosecute real perpetrators.

 What about ritual abuse?